pantheon-systems/documentation/source/_docs/migrate-wordpress.md

 You'll need to [manually migrate](/docs/migrate-manual) site archives that exceed 500MB.

-**How long does the migration process take?**
+#### How long does the migration process take?

-The migration process may take several hours to complete, this is normal.
-You will be alerted via email once the migration process is complete.
+The migration process can take several hours to complete.
+You will receive an email confirmation after the migration process is complete.

 ## See Also